nevermined-io/app_docs/docs/environments/07-testing.md

 ----------------|----------------|----------------------------|------------------
 **appTesting**  | https://testing.nevermined.app | https://marketplace-api.testing.nevermined.app | https://node.testing.nevermined.app

-## Network Fee

-Similar to the production environment, the testing environment charges a 1% fee for paid subscriptions.
-Free subscriptions incur no fees.

-In the testing environment, assets can be purchased using simulated fiat payments (via Stripe) or test crypto tokens.
-No real money is involved in any transaction.

 :::info

 To test fiat payments, use the following test credit card number: `4242 4242 4242 4242` with any expiration date and CVC.
 For additional testing options, see the [Stripe testing documentation](https://docs.stripe.com/testing#testing-interactively).